microsoft/BotBuilder-Samples/experimental/language-generation/docs/lg-file-format.md

 #### Switch..Case

 The SWITCH ...
 CASE ...
-DEFAULT construct lets you design a conditional template that matches expression's value to a case clause and produces output based on that case.
-Condition expressions are enclosed in curly brackets - @{}
+DEFAULT construct lets you design a conditional template that matches an expression's value to a case clause and produces output based on that case.
+Condition expressions are enclosed in curly brackets - @{}.

 Here's how you can specify SWITCH ...
 CASE block in LG.